Skip to content

 The USCIS does not require a particular visa type for green card eligibility.
 Thus, if you're participating in a Day 1 CPT program and your employer decides to sponsor your green card application, or if your spouse is eligible to apply on your behalf, then transitioning to permanent residency can be a feasible option.

-If you have more questions, please feel free to Book a free consultation with us.
+If you have more questions, please feel free to book a free consultation.
 We are happy to help you unlock the next chapter of your journey in the U.S.

 What is the 150-day rule?

-When a student initiates a SEVIS record transfer from their current school to a new one, it is essential that the start date at the new school is within a 150-day window from either the program completion date at the original school (noted on the I-20 form), or the conclusion of their OPT.
+When a student transfers their SEVIS record from one school to another, it's crucial that the new school's start date falls within 150 days of either the program completion date at the original school (as listed on the I-20 form) or the end of their OPT period.

-Adhering to this timeframe is necessary to maintain the continuity of the student's F1 status during the transfer.
-If the gap exceeds 150 days, the new school can only issue a new I-20 form for the student.
-In this case, the student must leave the United States and re-enter with the new I-20 to reactivate their F1 status under the new program.
+Following this 150-day timeframe is important for maintaining the student's F-1 status during the transfer process.
+If the gap exceeds 150 days, the new school can only issue a new I-20.
+In that situation, the student would need to leave the U.S. and re-enter with the new I-20 to regain their F1 status for the new program.

 What is the 60-day rule?

-Students must submit a SEVIS transfer request within a 60-day grace period that starts after either the program completion date at their original school or the termination of their OPT.
+Students must submit a SEVIS transfer request within the 60-day grace period, which begins after the program completion date at their current school or the end of their OPT.
+If this 60-day window passes without a transfer request, the student's SEVIS record will automatically deactivate, making it ineligible for transfer to another school.

 Can I transfer to another school after enrollment?